/

 Speak to each designer one-on-one at least once a month.
 At general meetings, employees may be embarrassed to talk about problems and bottlenecks that prevent them from providing good results or working effectively as a team.

-At individual meetings, you can discuss projects, successes, and failures, give your recommendations and support.
-In addition, one-on-one conversations are also a team-building tool: after them, team members begin to trust the leader more.
+You can discuss projects, successes, and failures at individual meetings and give recommendations and support.
+One-on-one conversations are also a team-building tool: after them, team members begin to trust the leader more.

 But what if your team is too big, or you are overloaded with different tasks and physically can’t conduct personal meetings each week/month?
 Here is a recommendation from Maksym: